Pros

 - • Requires understanding of compliance mandates (PCI-DSS, GLBA) to fully grasp the risk logic

-2. Target Understanding: Mapping the Business Logic
+2. Understanding the Business Logic

-- Where does authentication happen?
+- Where is authentication enforced?

 3. Initial Access Strategy